 Today’s post comes from Natural Heritage Education Leader David Bree at Presqu’ile Provincial Park.

-With the onset of winter, we often think of nature going into a slumber, but while she slows down there is still lots going on outside.
-In fact, winter provides a better opportunity to learn what the animals of our fields and forests are up to than do the warmer seasons.
+With the onset of winter, we often think of nature going into a slumber, but while she slows down, there is still lots going on outside.
+Winter provides a better opportunity to learn what the animals of our fields and forests are up to than do the warmer seasons.

 I am, of course, talking about tracking, tracking in the snow.

 Winter’s the best time to sharpen your wildlife detective skills!

 While the best trackers out there can follow tracks at all times of the year, in all terrains, most of us need mud, sand or snow to hold tracks that we can easily see.
 And snow is the best because it is everywhere!

 Tracks in the snow can tell you what kinds of animals are around.
 Many are the familiar mammals, like squirrels and rabbits, but many tracks are of mammals that only come out at night or are very secretive.

 And it’s not just about identification.
 Tracking allows you to see what the animals have been doing.
 We can learn what routes an animal takes, when it walks and when it runs.
 Sometimes I even know what it catches to eat, all by following tracks in the snow.